 Approximately a quarter-million British soldiers underwent limb amputations as a result of war injuries.

 During 1916 there was heavy fighting between Italian, Austrian and German troops in the mountainous Tyrol region.
 In December 1916 around 9,000 men died in avalanches, some of which were deliberately set off by enemy troops further up the mountains.

 In the first year of the war, France lost more soldiers than the United States’ total death toll in all 20th century conflicts.
 It has been estimated between 10 and 11 percent of the French population perished during World War I.

 The heavy use of artillery at Verdun scattered the battlefield with so many mangled bodies and body parts that French troops called it the ‘Verdun meat-grinder’.
 The battle is now commemorated by the Douaumont Ossuary, which displays the jumbled bones of 130,000 unidentified soldiers.

 The war’s high numbers of blinded soldiers led to rapid advances in the training and use of guide dogs.
 Germany opened the first guide dog training school in 1917.

 One of the strangest war poets was Julian Grenfell, a British army officer who took delight in bullying his own men and killing the enemy at close quarters.
 Grenfell once refused a transfer away from the front, preferring to remain in battle.
-He once wrote “I adore war, it is like a big picnic”.
-He was killed in May 1915.
+He once wrote, “I adore war, it is like a big picnic”.
+Grenfell was killed in May 1915.

 The anti-war song I Didn’t Raise My Boy to be a Soldier was later mocked and parodied in several pro-war songs, including I Didn’t Raise My Boy to be a Coward and I Didn’t Raise My Dog to be a Sausage.
 Another topical parody of the time was I Didn’t Raise My Girl to be a Voter.